wheatleyinabox/wheatleyinabox/README.md

 # ░▒▓▒░ Hello I'm Valen! ░▒▓ ~ :D ▓▒░

 ## 📡 About Me
-I'm a Bachelor's Computer Science student at Cal Poly Pomona and I'm learning and exploring the world of web development!
+I'm a Bachelor's Computer Science student at CalPoly Pomona and I'm learning and exploring the world of web development!

 🫂 Looking for web projects to collaborate on!